ll-h/libvote/README.md

 A library of traits that enables easy swapping of voting algorithms.

-Some voting algorithms are provided as opt-in features.
+Some other crates exist but either lack the ranked pairs algorithm or the ability to accumulate ballots asynchronously.

+# Current state

+Only ballot box types are implemented.
+The actual voting algorithms are not done.